Stalker2106x/MenuFramework/README.md

 Tested on *C++14* compliant *MinGW, GCC, and MSBuild*.
 Enjoy!
 Library binary will be built inside ./bin folder!

+## Getting started

+The menu framework is based on components: GraphicsRenderer, and InputManager.
+They allow to use any rendering system to print Menus, and any user input mechanism to interact with user interface.
+You must provide implementation for both of them through the following methods:

+    static void Menu::setRenderer(std::shared_ptr<GraphicsRenderer> renderer);
+    static void Menu::setInputManager(std::shared_ptr<InputManager> inputmgr);

+To do so, just create your own classes, inherit from GraphicsRenderer and InputManager classes, and implement pure virtual functions.

+Do not forget to unload menu via

+    static void Menu::unload();

 ## Adding menus

 You may want to create your own menus.
 Luckily, the next chapter describes all the elements available to create one.